This post may contain affiliate links, please see my disclosure policy to learn more.

 Black Friday –

 Typically the best deals of the year occur on Black Friday, this year Black Friday is on November 25th.
 Many retailers will be having Black Friday deals all month long again this year.
-Target started their Black Friday sale on Sunday
+Target started its Black Friday sale on Sunday, October 29th.
+Walmart’s Black Friday Sale begins on Wednesday, November 8th.

 November provides excellent opportunities to score deals on electronics!
 Most retailers have TVs on sale for Black Friday, which will be going on all month this year.
 Amazon, Best Buy, Target, and Walmart will be having some amazing deals throughout the month.